 HAVE FUN FOR FREE

 Let’s face it, kids are expensive!
 But you don’t have to spend money to have a good time with your tribe in the Bay of Plenty.
 It’s in our nature to embrace our coastline and the wide open spaces that surround us.
-So get ready to have fun free-of-charge!
+So get ready to have fun free-of-charge.

 Conquer the Mauao Summit

-Tell your kids they’re about to climb an extinct volcano and watch their eyes light up!
+Tell your kids that they’re about to climb an extinct volcano and watch their eyes light up!
 Mauao is full of places to explore.
-You can follow the popular base track or climb 232m to the top but your kids will no doubt find the smaller ‘fairy’ paths to follow, the rock boulders to jump across, the clay cliffs to carve their name into or the shelly beach to search for treasure.
+You can follow the popular base track or climb 232-metres to the top but your kids will no doubt find the smaller ‘fairy’ paths to follow, the rock boulders to jump across, the clay cliffs to carve their name into or the shelly beach to search for treasure.
 You can also watch lambs play in their paddocks each spring or race to the top to help burn off some of their youthful energy.

 Pack a Picnic

-Pilot Bay is a wonderful spot for a picnic – particularly on a warm summer’s evening when cruise ships regularly depart the wharves at Mount Maunganui.
+Pilot Bay is a wonderful spot for a picnic – particularly on a warm summer’s evening when cruise ships regularly depart from the wharves at Mount Maunganui.
 Your kids will love hearing the ship’s horn bellow as it sails right past them.
 Memorial Park, Fergusson Park and Yatton Park are also popular picnic spots in Tauranga – most parks around the Bay also offer coin-operated BBQ facilities so you can cook up a yummy lunch or dinner and kick a ball around for hours.

 Visit McLaren Falls Park

 Grab your mountain bikes or bicycles and explore the awesome network of cycleways and urban trails around the Bay.
 Tauranga City Council has some great maps and routes on their website which you can follow.
 The TECT All Terrain Park has beautiful forest tracks for walking, cycling and mountain biking.
-If your kids love skateboarding, take them down to the skate ramp at Memorial Park or to one of the skate parks in Mount Maunganui, Pāpāmoa or Waihī Beach.
-Omokoroa has an awesome skate path which is ideal for scooters too.
+If your kids love skateboarding, take them down to the skate ramp at Memorial Park or to one of the skate parks in Mount Maunganui, Pāpāmoa or Waihī Beach. Ōmokoroa has an awesome skate path which is ideal for scooters too.

 The Strand on Tauranga’s waterfront is a great place to spend a few hours with kids.
 A huge playground with steep slides and awesome rope swings is guaranteed to be a big hit.
-There’s a sandpit for young ones, splash fountains to run in and out of, tidal stairs and a dive bombing platform where older kids can show off their skills.
+There’s a sandpit for young ones, splash fountains to run in and out of, tidal stairs and a dive-bombing platform where older kids can show off their skills.
 Tauranga’s ceremonial waka, the Te Awanui, is also on display at the northern end of The Strand, and everyone’s favourite storybook characters, Hairy Maclary and friends, are immortalised in bronze and waiting for your family to climb all over them.